qianglise/pykurs/content/numpy.rst

 Compared to a python list, the numpy array is simialr in terms of serving as a data container.
 Some differences between the two are:

-numpy array can have multi dimensions numpy array can work fast only when all data elements are of the same type numpy array can be fast when vectorized numpy array is slower for certain operations, e.g. appending elements
+numpy array can have multi dimensions |br|
+numpy array can work fast only when all data elements are of the same type |br|
+numpy array can be fast when vectorized |br|
+numpy array is slower for certain operations, e.g. appending elements |br|

 Array Creation
 **************

 One way to create a numpy array is to convert from a python list, but make sure that the list is homogeneous (same data type) otherwise you will downgrade the performace of numpy array.
 Since appending elements to an existing array is slow, it is a common practice to preallocate the necessary space with np.zeros or np.empty when converting from a python list is not possible.